bvlqz/homl/README.md

 Trained without human supervision, the training data is unlabeled.
 The system tries to learn without a teacher.

 * Clustering
   * K-Means
   * DBSCAN
-    * Hierarchical Cluster Analysis
+  * Hierarchical Cluster Analysis (HCA)
-* Anomaly detection and novelty detection
+* Anomaly detection [1] and novelty detection [2]
-    * Anomaly detection: train with mostly normal instances and when it sees a new one it can tell wether it looks like a normal one or an anomaly
-    * Novelty detection: Detect new instances that look different from all instances in the training set
     * One-class SVM
     * Isolation Forest

+[1] Anomaly detection: train with mostly normal instances and when it sees a new one it can tell wether it looks like a normal one or an anomaly

+[2] Novelty detection: Detect new instances that look different from all instances in the training set)

 * Visualization and dimensionality reduction
-    * Principal Component Analysis
+  * Principal Component Analysis (PCA)
   * Kernel PCA
-    * Locally Linear Embedding
+  * Locally Linear Embedding (LLE)
   * t-Distributed Stochastic Neighbor Embedding (t-SNE)

-# Part II.
-Appendices
+* Association rule learning [3]
+  * Apriori
+  * Eclat

+[3] Dig into large amounts of data and discover interesting relations between attributes

+### Semisupervised

+Usually a combination of supervised and unsupervised algorithms

+* Deep Belief Networks (DBNs)
+* Restricted Boltzmann Machines (RBMs)

+### Reinforcement Learning

+The learning system (_agent_) observes the environment, selects and perform actions, and gets _rewards_ or _penalties_ in return.
+The _agent_ must learn by itself what is the best strategy (_policy_) to get the most reward over time.
+The _policy_ defines what action the _agent_ should choose when it is in a given situation.

+## Learning From a Stream of Incoming Data

+### Offline Learning - Batch Learning

+The system is incapable of learning incrementally.
+It must be trained using all the available data.
+When it is launched into production, runs without learning anymore, it applies what is has learned (offline learning)

+### Online Learning - Incremental Learning
+The system is trained incrementally by feeding it data instances sequentially, either individually or in small groups called mini-batches.

+## Reaction to Previously Unseen Data (Instance-Based / Model-Based)

+### Instance-based learning
+_Learning by heart_

+Generalizes to new cases by using a similarity measure to compare them to the learned examples.
+Compares new data points to known data points.

+### Model-based learning
+Build a model with examples and use it to make predictions.
+Detects patterns in the training data and build a predictive model.

+## Challenges
+### Insufficient Quantity of Training Data
+It takes _a lot_ of data for most Machine Learning algorithms to work properly
+### Nonrepresentative Training Data - Sampling Bias
+When some members of the population are systematically more likely to be selected in a sample than others, the model will be unlikely to make accurate predictions.
+### Poor Quality Data

+### Irrelevant Features
+A critical part of the success of a Machine Learning project is coming up with a good set of features to train on.
+This process is called _feature engineering_:
+1. Feature Selection: Select the most useful features to train on among existing features.
+2. Feature extraction: Combining features to produce a more useful one, dimensionality reduction algorithms can help.
+### Overfitting
+The model is too complex relative to the amount and noisiness of the training data

+* Simplify the model by selecting one with fewer parameters
+* Reduce the number of attributes in the training data
+* Add constraints to the model to make it simpler (regularization)
+* Gather more training data
+* Reduce the noise in the training data (e.g., fix data errors and remove outliers)

+### Underfitting
+The model is too simple to learn the underlying structure of the data

+* Select a more powerful model
+* Feed better features to the learning algorithm ([**feature engineering**](#irrelevant-features))
+* Reduce the constrains on the model

 ## Appendix A. Glossary
 **Attribute or Feature**: Describes a data type